DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 is produced will be introduced in section 2 and builds on the work of Clason [@Clason2023].
 This optical signal will be converted to a stream of random, raw bits via an Analog to Digital Converter (_ADC_).
-In turn, these random bits will be processed via Toeplitz-hashing [@toeplitz] in order to process these bits into random numbers.
-Some processing has to be done on the microcontrollers themselves in order to ensure that the data is workable, and Toeplitz-hashing is a tried and tested method to accomplish this.
+In turn, these random bits will be processed via Toeplitz extraction [@toeplitz] in order to process these bits into random numbers.
+Some processing has to be done on the microcontrollers themselves in order to ensure that the data is workable, and Toeplitz extraction is a tried and tested method to accomplish this.
 These random numbers will then be output from the microcontroller to the host computer via USB.
 This thesis will aim to answer one key research question: How can sampled vacuum fluctuations be processed efficiently in order to output QRNG?

 In producing this firmware, several key considerations have to be made in order for this system to be usable in a production environment.
 The vision for the end